Tag: Pennsylvania

 And a spokeperson for Craigslist said illegal activity is forbidden on Craigslist by the company’s terms of use, and is not welcome on the site.

-I can almost see the craigslist spokesperson winking as they say that.
+I can almost see the craigslist spokesperson winking as they said that.

 • West Philly man arrested for luring teens on MySpace